upcmd/updocs-content/logs/c0107_vvvv.md

     -Step1:
     current exec runtime vars:
     (*core.Cache)({
-      "tom": "this is tom in global",
+      "jerry": "this is jerry in global",
+      "up_runtime_task_layer_number": 0,
-      "jerry": "this is jerry in global"
+      "tom": "this is tom in global"
     })

     self: final context exec vars:

     (*core.Cache)({
       "jerry": "this is jerry in global",
+      "up_runtime_task_layer_number": 0,
       "tom": "this is tom in global"
     })